-STM 550 is available in two different product and packaging variants:
+STM 550 is available in two different product variants:

 - STM 550 is the multisensor module in original PTM module form factor intended for integration into OEM housings.
-It is provided in tray and box packaging of 100 units per box. - STM 550 KIT (STM 550 Installation Kit) combines the STM 550 multisensor module with a wall mount, a design frame, a magnet (for magnet sensor functionality) and an adhesive mounting tape into a ready to use product.
-It is provided in tray and box packing of 100 units per box.
+It is delivered in tray and box packaging of 100 units per box. - EMSI (Easyfit Multisensor for IOT) is the combination of the STM 550 multisensor module with a design frame, a wall mount, a magnet (for magnet sensor functionality) and an adhesive mounting tape into a ready to use product.